-When a bear market occurs many people can wonder where to in invest in a bear market.
+When a bear market occurs many people can wonder where to invest in a bear market.
 No one likes to look at their portfolio or brokerage account and see red.
-This is why a lot of people will attempt to short stocks using their robinhood account.
+This is why a lot of people will attempt to short stocks using their Robinhood account.

 Make Money in Any Market